DeepChainBio/deepchain-apps/README.md

 ## Embedding

-Some embeddings are provided in the `TransformersApp` module
+Some embeddings are provided in the `Transformers` module

 ```
-from deepchainapps.components import TransformersApp
+from deepchainapps.components import Transformers
 ```

 The model are furnished, but not mandatory, if you want to make an embedding of your protein sequence.